3d-pli/SLIX/doc/SLIX/toolbox.md

     Parameters
     ----------
     peak_positions: Detected peak positions of the 'all_peaks' method.
-    number_of_measurements: Number of measurements during a full SLI measurement, i.e. the number of points in one line profile.
+    number_of_measurements: Number of images in the SLI image stack, i.e. the number of points in one line profile.

     Returns